Abe101/minecraft-react/README.md

 I more or less followed the tutorial made by Daniel Bark on youtube.
 I am not going to take credit for the starting but I am going to add stuff on my own.

-!!I am open to any suggestions or bug fixes or additional fixes you might like to add to it.
+!!
+I am open to any suggestions or bug fixes or additional fixes you might like to add to it.
 Open in issues.

 # Change Log: